xapple/forest_puller/NOTES.md

 * Make a total of all EU also for genus composition.

+* Maximum forest area in million hectares, one column per source (see picture of hand-written table).

+* Maximum (over time) forest area in million hectares for IPCC and SOEF only.
+  Add a column `diff_percent` and sort by the diff_percent column.

+* Table showing available for wood supply in SOEF and HPFFRE.

 # TODO

+* Table with average gains (i.e. growth per hectare) over all years available.
+(IPCC, SOEF, HPFFRE) (see picture of hand-written table)
+  For IPCC only in tons, for SOEF in both volume and tons, for HPFFRE both in volumes and tons.

+* Same for average losses (i.e. harvest per hectare).
+Add the FAOSTAT source.

+* Add the density table to the new Table system.

 * The area comparison graph has a different country order: fix.